 Kemp Road is a private road.
-Most of the property on either side of the road is owned by members of the Kemp Woods Association, a private landowner group.
+Much of the property on either side of the road is owned by the Kemp Woods Association, a private landowner group.
 The sign was placed at the road entrance by this group.
 Users of and visitors to Kemp Station are authorized to travel Kemp Road to the Station.
 Please note that the side roads are private and should not be traveled as they lead to private homes.

 How do I get a job at Kemp?